TheBrownViking20/katacoda-scenarios/test/finish.md

 Well done!
 You have successfully completed the tutorial.

 ### Learning outcomes
-* Learn different methods for solving business problems using linear equations and matrix operations
+* Translating vector algebra into python code using numpy
-* Translating linear equations and matrix operations into python code using numpy
+* Building intuition for essential vector operations and transformations